ConfederacyOfGaia/Gaia/magic-items.md

 ##### Attunement Bonus

 You can cause Dawnshard to flare up, interposing the light of the dawn between themself and an attacking enemy.
 Once per short rest, you can use you reaction to impose disadvantage on the attack roll, causing light to flare before the attacker before it hits or misses.
 An attacker that can't be blinded is immune to this feature.

+#### Earthbreaker

+2-handed maul, always dirty, with a rough wooden handle.

+##### Attunement Bonus

+As an action, you may slam Earthbreakers' head onto the ground to create a shockwave before you.
+All creatures in a 30 foot sphere centered on you must succeed in a DC 16 Dexterity saving throw or fall prone and be stunned until the end of your next turn.
+You can do this once per short rest.

 #### Goresong